tradinghours/docs.tradinghours.com/src/3.x/api-details.md

 https://api.tradinghours.com/v3/markets/status?fin_id=us.nyse,jp.jpx,gb.lse
 ```

+- **Python Library**
+	- Use the [Official TradingHours.com Python Library](../python-library) to access the data.
+The library downloads the data locally.
+View on [Github](https://github.com/tradinghours/tradinghours-python).

+- **Snowflake**
+	- Access the data on the [Snowflake Marketplace](https://app.snowflake.com/marketplace/listing/GZTSZ1CSMLC/tradinghours-com-market-holidays-trading-hours-data).

 ## Status Codes

 Below is a list detailing HTTP Status Codes that may be returned from our API.